zogzog/cubicweb/doc/book/en/development/devweb/form.rst

 Form construction
 ------------------

-CubicWeb provides usual form/field/widget/renderer abstraction to provde some generic building blocks which will greatly help you in building forms properly integrated with |cubicweb| (coherent display, error handling, etc...)
+CubicWeb provides usual form/field/widget/renderer abstraction to provde some generic building blocks which will greatly help you in building forms properly integrated with CubicWeb (coherent display, error handling, etc...).

-A form basically only hold a set of fields, and is bound to a renderer that is responsible to layout them.
-Each field is bound to a widget that will be used to fill in value(s) for that field.
+A form basically only holds a set of fields, and has te be bound to a renderer which is responsible to layout them.
+Each field is bound to a widget that will be used to fill in value(s) for that field (at form generation time) and 'decode' (fetch and give a proper Python type to) values sent back by the browser.

 The Field class and basic fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. autoclass:: cubicweb.web.formfields.Field

 Existing field types are: